JavierVargas97/JavierVargas97/Readme.md

 ## Hi there 👋

-### I'm Javier a web developer student who is enchanted by technology and design 💡
+### I'm Javier a web developer is enchanted by technology and design 💡